“I dreamed my partner was cheating on me. It felt so real. Should I confront him? Please help.”

 Dreams that feel real can get you into trouble.
 People spend years fruitlessly searching for a soul mate they met in a dream that felt real.
 They look for someone with the same physical characteristics as the dream mate, or with the same name, or in the same location.
 Unless chance steps their way, they fail because the dream is about finding the other half of your own soul (or vitality) when it has been lost.
 When you have found the lost part of your own soul, you are more likely to attract your true soul mate, but the journey must start within.

 Another common dream that feels so real is the one experienced by many new parents.
 The dream shows their child dying, usually either by drowning or car accident.
 The emotional intensity is so heightened that the terrified parent can become stressed and overprotective, believing the dream is a preview of the child’s death.
 But this dream is so common that if it really was predictive the human race would have died out long ago.
 The meaning of this dream varies from parent to parent, but it’s generally about the many changes that parenting brings into your life.
-(You can read more about the symbolism of death dreams here.)

 The soul mate dream and the child death dream are both examples of dreams that feel so real the dreamers take them literally.
 They search for their soul mate because they’ve met him in a dream, and they do everything they can to prevent the death they feel they have previewed.
 Are you beginning to see the connection to cheating dreams?